RohanRajGautam/YelpCamp/README.md

 ## YelpCamp :tent:
-YelpCamp is a full stack app built using NodeJs, Express & MongoDB as a part of colt steele's web developer bootcamp on udemy.
+YelpCamp is a full stack app built using NodeJs, Express & MongoDB as a part of colt steele's web developer bootcamp.

 ### Used the following:
 * HTML/Bootstrap